Mercedes CLA review - Practicality, comfort and boot space

 - 1Mercedes CLA reviewThe Mercedes CLA is arguably the best-looking A-Class model you can buy, with a beautifully finished interior and plenty of kerb appeal

 - 2Engines, performance and driveThe Mercedes CLA uses a wider track than the A-Class, but the differences to the car’s handling are marginal

-- 3MPG, CO2 and Running CostsA wide range of engines means there’s a balance of performance and economy to suit most buyers
+- 3MPG, CO2 and Running CostsA range of petrol, diesel and plug-in hybrid engines means that there’s a balance of performance and economy to suit most buyers

 - 4Interior, design and technologyThe latest Mercedes CLA sets a high benchmark for interior tech, fit and finish

-- 5Practicality, comfort and boot space - currently readingThe CLA Coupe is a little more compromised than its hatchback and Saloon siblings; choose the Shooting Brake if you need space
+- 5Practicality, comfort and boot space - currently readingThe CLA Coupe is a little compromised for space; choose the Shooting Brake model if you need more room

 - 6Reliability and SafetyThe CLA is closely related to the A-Class hatchback, which means its packed with safety kit